GDPR Compliance: Belgian DPA's Cookie Guidance on Cookie Consent

 How to Obtain Valid GDPR Cookie Consent under the Belgian DPA’s Cookie Guidance

-With Secure Privacy’s GDPR cookie banner, you can obtain valid cookie consent from users.
+With Secure Privacy’s GDPR cookie banner (cookie banner examples), you can obtain valid cookie consent from users.
 Our solution helps you to ensure that:

 - You do not bundle consents.
 Instead, Secure Privacy’s GDPR cookie banner ensures that consent is sought for every purpose by giving users choice over the types of cookies to give consent to.

 - You include an opt-in for every type of cookie on your website that is not pre-checked to show user consent

 - You provide information on how to withdraw consent for using cookies within your cookie notice and a mechanism to guarantee that your visitors re-affirm their consent after every six months

 - You record consents in a way that can show the visitors ability to withdraw

 - You have a link to the cookie notice to give users additional information, such as the third parties that will have access to their personal data in case they give consent to the installation of third-party analytics cookie

 Alternatively, you can sign up for your free trial of our complete GDPR compliance solution here.